QuentinRougemont/coho_ldscp_genomics/README.md

 ![example_graph](https://github.com/QuentinRougemont/coho_ldscp_genomics/blob/main/pictures/ibm_mds_point.git.png)

-we see an absence that missing data are low and that these missing data do not show a particular pattern of structure.
+we see that missing data are low and that these missing data do not show a particular pattern of structure.

 ## 3. Compute genetic diversity and plot it